-11.5[%] increase in earnings to

-in

-earnings to \$1,206 million
+11.5% increase in earnings to \$1,206 million

 EBIT increased as a result of good trading, productivity improvements and operating cost discipline

 Kmart

 Kmart is a discount department store retailer in Australia and New Zealand and Kmart Tyre and Auto Service is a provider of retail automotive services, repairs and tyres in Australia.
 Kmart's vision is to ensure it is where families come first for the lowest prices on everyday items.